25 Christmas Decorating Ideas That'll Make the Season Feel Magical

 Consider layering textures too, see how in this tree paper decorations mix with ceramic ornaments and wooden beaded garlands to create a very natural display that has a very on-trend Nordic vibe.

 And consider the base.
-'Of course, nothing says Christmas like a tree – and real or fake, my main concern is the basket it sits in,' says the interior designer Minnie Kemp.
-'My basket fetish knows no bounds: woods, willows or grasses, it doesn’t matter.
+"Of course, nothing says Christmas like a tree – and real or fake, my main concern is the basket it sits in," says the interior designer Minnie Kemp.
+"My basket fetish knows no bounds: woods, willows or grasses, it doesn’t matter."

-5. Adorn a kitchen with hanging decorations
+9. Adorn a kitchen with hanging decorations

-Another traditional Christmas decoration that's made a comeback, Scandinavian straw tree ornaments.
-They add such a lovely rustic touch to a scheme and work so beautifully hung in groups as can be seen in this kitchen.
 They are just hung to the light fitting with clear thread and yet the effect is magical as they float above the dining room table.
 Pick different sizes and hang them at different levels to turn the simple decorations into a real focal point.

-6. Create a traditional feel with rich colors
+10. Create a traditional feel with rich colors

 Reds and greens are the colors of Christmas for a reason, these rich jewel-like tones are filled with nostalgic, cozy times of Christmases past and this classic combination is just guaranteed to fill a room with joy and warmth.
 For a fresh take on this traditional scheme, bring in some bold hues like a brighter green or a few pink tones to give those darker reds a lift.

 And for a touch of glamorous add some gold accents too.
-We love how this tree has been decorated with large gold magnolia leaves, a nice way to make a Christmas tree feel fuller and bring in more unusual natural shapes and textures to sit amongst the pine.
+We love how this tree has been decorated with large gold magnolia leaves, a nice way to make a Christmas tree feel fuller and bring in more unusual natural shapes and textures to sit among the pine.

-7. Opt for a dramatic black and gold color scheme
+11. Opt for a dramatic black and gold color scheme

 Black may not sound like the most festive shade but used sparing it can create a really glamorous, dramatic color scheme.
 Be inspired by this Christmas dining room decor idea and black decorations with pops of gold and a heavy dose of white for a scheme that's got all the festive feels but still feels chic and contemporary.

-'Black and gold is a favorite Christmas color combination of ours,' says designer Juliette Thomas.
-'Perfect for an opulent, grown-up and glamorous look, whether on the table or around the mantel, this classic combination should be completed with berries, bows, baubles in abundance in the same elegant hues.'
+"Black and gold is a favorite Christmas color combination of ours," says designer Juliette Thomas.
+"Perfect for an opulent, grown-up and glamorous look, whether on the table or around the mantel, this classic combination should be completed with berries, bows, baubles in abundance in the same elegant hues."

-'For an even bolder look, we suggest mixing in tones of turquoise with gold accessories for a pop of color.
+"For an even bolder look, we suggest mixing in tones of turquoise with gold accessories for a pop of color.
 Think peacock feathers combined with frosty, white accessories and matching turquoise fluted glasses for your table which pairs perfectly together.
 Touches of gold bring in warmth to this wintery scene.
-Complete the look with a decorative bowl filled with complementing baubles and foliage for a showstopping centerpiece to admire.'
+Complete the look with a decorative bowl filled with complementing baubles and foliage for a showstopping centerpiece to admire."

 And we can't ignore the display of paper decorations suspended from the ceiling.
 Such a simple idea that would be really easy to recreate but looks so impressive, the perfect way to make a Christmas table even more of a focal point.

-8. Create a cohesive theme throughout the house
+12. Create a cohesive theme throughout the house

 Once you've decided on your theme and color scheme, bring that into every room, or every room you spend a lot of time in over the festive season at least.
 Take those same colors used on your tree into a garland that snakes around the staircase, hang some of the same decorations or sprigs of greenery on your door handles, bring the decor upstairs too by hanging subtle decor above mirrors or from the light fixtures.
 Ensure there's a pop of Christmas cheer in each room, creating a lovely cohesive festive theme that runs through the whole house.

-'Decorations look fabulous wrapped and draped around the normal household objects like chandeliers, banisters, mirrors, mantle pieces, and front doors.
-So work out how many decorative items you need and then keep the tree in the same color and theme to connect them.' continues Juliette.
+"Decorations look fabulous wrapped and draped around the normal household objects like chandeliers, banisters, mirrors, mantle pieces, and front doors.
+So work out how many decorative items you need and then keep the tree in the same color and theme to connect them," continues Juliette.

-9. Make an oversized wreath
+12. Make an oversized wreath

 Supersized wreaths seem to be a bit of a trend this year, and rather than banish them to the door to only be enjoyed by guests and passers-by, bring all that lovely decorative greenery into your home too.
 An oversized wreath makes the perfect festive but simple, backdrop for a Christmas table, or bring it into your living room for a festive touch, alternatively hang a large wreath in your hallway to make an impact as soon as guests enter your home.